anirudhb123/Preference-Model-Biases/README.md

-# Flattery, Fluff and Fog: Diagnosing and Mitigating Idiosyncratic Biases in Preference Models
+# Flattery, Fluff, and Fog: Diagnosing and Mitigating Idiosyncratic Biases in Preference Models

 ## Overview